shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 ### Implementation of SGX ECDSA-p256 verifier plugin

-The current implementation verifier plugin searchs for a verifier plugin that supports the requested evidence format, and invoke the `verify_evidence()` or `verify_report()` entry point of the selected plugin.
+The OE SDK framework implementation searchs for a verifier plugin that supports the requested evidence format, and invoke the `verify_evidence()` or `verify_report()` entry point of the selected plugin.

-The SGX ECDSA-p256 verifier plugin is implemented in code file `enclave/sgx/report.c`, `common/sgx/verifier.c` and relevant code file `common/sgx/quote.c`.
+The SGX ECDSA-p256 verifier plugin is implemented in code files `enclave/sgx/report.c`, `common/sgx/verifier.c` and `common/sgx/quote.c`.
 The same source tree implements both the enclave-side and host-side verifier plugins.

-There are 2 different scenarios in current SGX ECDSA quote verification:
+There are 2 different verifier application / enclave scenarios in current SGX ECDSA quote verification:
 - Scenario 1 - Call `oe_verify_report()` to verify SGX remote report (aka SGX quote)
 - Scenario 2 - Call `oe_verify_evidence()` to verify evidence in format `OE_FORMAT_UUID_SGX_ECDSA_P256`.